Rumyra/blog-rumyra/src/posts/2015-01-19-Chaining-CSS-not.md

 ---
+layout: post.html
 title: Chaining CSS :not()
 date: '2015-01-19'
 category: craft-code
 tags: craft-code
 status: published
+layout: post.html
+image: null
+summary: "I found myself using the CSS psuedo class :not() the other day.
+It proved superbly useful."
 ---

 I found myself using the CSS psuedo class <code>:not()</code> the other day.
 It proved superbly useful.
 For those that are unaware, by adding it to your CSS, you can choose <b>not</b> to affect a set of elements.